-- Proposals for development are required to enhance or preserve the character and appearance of the Conservation Area, as provided in the Conservation Area appraisal - Existing buildings should be retained, unless identified in the Conservation Area appraisal as having a negative effect - Alterations, extensions and new buildings should respect the scale, height, massing, footprint, layout, building lines, architectural styles, building detailing, form, bulk, style, materials palette, and roofline of the Conservation Area - The siting of new buildings should be compatible with the historic street pattern and plot layout of the Conservation Area - Changes of use and new uses should be compatible with the nature of the Conservation Area, and not adversely affect its appearance or character
+• Proposals for development are required to enhance or preserve the character and appearance of the Conservation Area, as described in the Conservation Area appraisal

+- Existing buildings should be retained in order to preserve the character and appearance of the Conservation Area.
+Loss of any buildings must be robustly justified as part of the application submission. - Alterations, extensions and new buildings should respect the scale, height, massing, footprint, layout, building lines, architectural styles, building detailing, form, bulk, style, materials palette, and roofline of the Conservation Area - The location of new buildings should be compatible with the historic street pattern and plot layout of the Conservation Area - Changes of use and new uses should be compatible with the nature of the Conservation Area, and not adversely affect its appearance or character

 The Conservation Area Appraisal identifies its special architectural and historic interest, and justifies its designation.
-The character of a Conservation Area is made up from many aspects, of which the buildings are one.
+The character of a Conservation Area is made up from many factors, of which the buildings are one.
 Additions and alterations to existing buildings can change their significance and contribution to the area, with either positive or negative effect.
 New buildings can contribute positively to a conservation area, provided they recognise the salient characteristics and are compatible with the special interest which justified the area's designation.
-The policies in this section aim to ensure that development proposals enhance or preserve the contribution made by such buildings.
+The policies in this section aim to ensure that development proposals enhance or preserve the Conservation Area.